andreineculau/chrome-inline-media-type/README.md

+**NOTE** Chrome (running 48.x) is aware of syntax-suffixes and displays content inline, thus this extension is redundant.

+---

 # Inline Additional Media Type Structured Syntax Suffixes

 Treat responses with Content-Type suffixed with +json and +xml as inline documents.